Modern Slavery involves recruiting and moving people using threats, deception and coercion to exploit them.

 We are committed to preventing people from being trafficked by bringing those responsible to justice.
 To do this, we need your help.

-We want to raise awareness of this issue so that people will recognise the signs and report modern slavery to us.
+We want to raise awareness of this issue so that people will recognise the signs and report Modern Slavery.

 We ask you to look closer.
 Could the signs be right in front of you?
 Is it happening where you live?